top of page

 Have you heard about cosmic rays?

 Hola!
-I am Alexa Guido, a young curious woman who loves science.
-Come and discover some of the curiosities of this universe through the eyes of physics.
+I'm Alexa Guido, a young and curious woman passionate about science.
+Join me on an exciting journey to explore the wonders of the universe through the lens of physics.

 Our planet receives trillions and trillions of these rays each day, but our atmosphere protects us from them, so you do not have to worry about it.
 However, the particles that get through it, we can track and study them.
 The cosmic rays have helped us since the 20th Century to discover antimatter and muons, which was the first evidence of subatomic particles beyond protons, neutrons, and electrons.
 Additionally, they can reveal to us the chemical and physical composition of the universe and what happens around supermassive black holes.